astronomer/astro-blog/posts/automating-salesforce-reports-in-slack-with-airflow.md

 ![1505408991-screen-shot-2017-09-06-at-6-11-32-pm.jpg](../assets/1505408991-screen-shot-2017-09-06-at-6-11-32-pm.jpg)

-Our “kick_off_dag” operator is just a Dummy Operator.As the Airflow [documentation](https://pythonhosted.org/airflow/code.html#airflow.operators.DummyOperator) says, it “does literally nothing.”
+Our “kick_off_dag” operator is just a Dummy Operator.
+As the Airflow [documentation](https://airflow.apache.org/docs/apache-airflow/1.10.11/_modules/airflow/operators/dummy_operator.html) says, it “does literally nothing.”
 But it is useful for grouping tasks and when starting a new project, setting the schedule to “@once” and restarting your DAG by clearing all downstream of this Dummy Operator in a single click rather than individually restarting 10 or 20 separate tasks can be very helpful.
 Dummy Operators are also useful when needing to provide a stoppage point to block downstream tasks.
 The downside to using a Dummy Operator in this way is that if all the operators upstream of it (the ones with a “get_” prefix) don’t end successfully, then this task and all downstream of it will fail.
-A slightly more advanced alternative is to use the [Short Circuit Operator](https://pythonhosted.org/airflow/code.html#airflow.operators.ShortCircuitOperator), which will set all downstream tasks to “skipped” instead of “failed” if certain criteria are not met.
+A slightly more advanced alternative is to use the [Short Circuit Operator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/python_operator/index.html), which will set all downstream tasks to “skipped” instead of “failed” if certain criteria are not met.

 Once the DAG is built, it’s time to kick it off.